 Exactly what causes the immune system to act in this way is unclear, but most experts think a combination of genetic and environmental factors is involved.

-There's currently no cure for MS, but a number of treatments can help control the condition.
+There's currently no cure for MS, but a number of treatments can help control the condition and ease symptoms.

 The treatment you need will depend on the specific symptoms and difficulties you have.

 - treating relapses with short courses of steroid medicine to speed up recovery